peterkhe1999/CheatSheet/OSED/README.md

 ## Getting a Shell

-Because of the encoding, the shellcode is prepended by a decoder stub.
+Because of the encoding, the shellcode is prepended by a **decoder stub**.

-The job of this stub is to iterate over the encoded shellcode bytes and decode them back to their original executable form.

-The decoder needs to get its address in memory and look a few bytes ahead to locate the encoded shellcode that it needs to decode.

 During the process of gathering the decoder stub's location in memory, the code performs a sequence of assembly instructions commonly referred to as a **GetPC** routine.

-This short routine moves the value of the EIP register (sometimes referred to as the Program Counter or PC) into another register.
+This routine moves the value of the EIP register into another register.

-As with other GetPC routines, those used by shikata_ga_nai have an unfortunate side-effect of writing data at and around the top of the stack.
+As with other GetPC routines, those used by `shikata_ga_nai` have an unfortunate side-effect of writing data at and around the top of the stack.

 This eventually mangles several bytes close to the address pointed at by the ESP register.

-This small change on the stack is a problem for us because the decoder starts exactly at the address pointed to by the ESP register.
-In short, the GetPC routine execution ends up changing a few bytes of the decoder itself, and potentially the encoded shellcode.
-This will eventually cause the decoding process to fail and crash the target process.
+The decoder starts exactly at the address pointed to by the ESP register.

+=> The GetPC routine execution ends up changing a few bytes of the decoder itself, and potentially the encoded shellcode.

+=> Cause the decoding process to fail and crash the target process.

 To avoid this issue, 2 ways:

 - Adjust ESP backwards, making use of assembly instructions such as `DEC ESP`, `SUB ESP, 0xXX` before executing the decoder.

-- Precede our payload with a series of No Operation (`NOP`) instructions, which have an opcode value of `0x90`.
-These instructions, also defined as a NOP sled or NOP slide, will let the CPU "slide" through the NOPs until the payload is reached.
+- Precede our payload with a series of No Operation (`NOP`) instructions, which have an opcode value of `0x90` aka **NOP sled** or **NOP slide**, will let the CPU "slide" through the NOPs until the payload is reached.

 By the time the execution reaches the shellcode decoder, the stack pointer is far enough away not to corrupt the shellcode when the GetPC routine overwrites a few bytes on the stack.